itsjuanmatus/google-search/README.md

 ## Google Search

 This app uses the [Google Search API.](https://rapidapi.com/apigeek/api/google-search3)
+NOTE: KEEP IN MIND THAT THE REQUESTS ARE LIMITED IN THE FREE VERSION, if you cannot see any results feel free to clone the project and use your api credentials.

 You can find it deployed [here](https://google-search-poc.netlify.app).